Transition of residential accommodation to net zero carbon and long-term community sustainability

-Island Contribution: The people of the Orkney, Shetland and Outer Hebrides Islands have taken on the mission of transition to low carbon energy by 2030.
-The work of the Zero Carbon Centre aims to address the competing issues of arresting greenhouse gas emissions, ensuring affordability, providing energy security now and in the long-term, and setting up systems that are economically sustainable and equitable and are embraced by the public.
+Islands Centre for Net Zero: The people of the Orkney, Shetland and Outer Hebrides Islands have taken on the mission of transition to low carbon energy by 2030.
+The work of the Transition Lab aims to address the competing issues of arresting greenhouse gas emissions, ensuring affordability, providing energy security now and in the long-term, and setting up systems that are economically sustainable and equitable and are embraced by the public.
 What we learn through our ground-breaking work will provide crucial understanding of how to navigate the challenging transition period of decarbonising heat and transport and managing the de-growth of the oil and gas sector.
 The Centre’s work is on the ground in the islands, but will contribute to the Scotland and UK advancement of energy governance and innovation.
 The work of the centre will use a framework that embraces the complexity of ensuring transparency, engineering-informed planning, monitoring and implementation, and continuity of community wellbeing and affordability.

 The Scottish Islands will be the headlight communities for energy transition

 The Challenge: Orkney is internationally recognised for the wind and marine electricity supply that sometimes meet the demands, and sometimes exceeds local loads and exports to Scotland via subsea cable.
 This high penetration of intermittent generation means that Orkney can provide a large-scale lab for smart grid technologies and ideas from around the world.
 But electricity is only part of the energy transition.
 There are paradoxical “wicked problems” throughout all of the energy supply, market, policy and end-use systems.
 A problem is wicked because it is successful in several respects, but it is also causing harm and it is unsustainable.
 For example, diesel powered cruise ships provide luxurious holidays for tourists and transport visitors to the islands where they may purchase local goods and services.
 However fossil fuel is unsustainable and the pollution and scale of tourist surges harm local ecosystems.
 Decision makers need honest, transparent and rigorous analysis about how best to transition current systems to achieve local objectives, global targets for 80% fossil fuel reduction, and long term community prosperity.
 The wicked problems arise in the local and system-wide projects of carbon downshift.

 Difficult Decisions and Choices: Energy transition will rely on a range of decisions made by actors other than energy suppliers.
-Government at all levels, industry, organizations, communities and individual households all need accurate and relevant information.
+Government at all levels, industry, organisations, communities and individual households all need accurate and relevant information.
 All of the options require trade-offs.
 The investments and benefits needed for energy transition do not fit our expected models.
 The ICNZ will use ground-up participatory exploration and engineering-informed way-finding through the complex possibility space to comprehend the opportunity space for the next confident steps.
 This will enable understanding, discussion and acceptance of sober, rational and fruitful decisions.